 b) interest of the period from the day you received the advance until the day you repay the advance.

-We can all have times when unexpected things happen that put us in a tough financial position.
+Sometimes unexpected things happen that can put us in a tough financial position.
 Be assured that at Grabaloan we always do what we can to help our customers, so don’t hesitate in reaching out if you are ever worried about meeting your repayments.
 All it may take is a quick email or phone call.

 You can make a hardship application where, due to an unforeseen hardship, you are facing difficulties meeting your loan obligations.
 If approved, the company may agree to a change to the terms of your loan.
 To make an application for Unforeseen Hardship, which may include, suspension of payments, reduction of payment amount, change in payment cycle, suspension of default fees or other payment arrangements during the period of Unforeseen Hardship.
 Please refer to the list below: